 I was sitting at the pool bar of Panama City’s Hilton Hotel, overlooking the Bay of Panama and the entrance to the Panama Canal, colonial Casco Viejo in one direction, posh Punta Pacífica in the other, enjoying the breezy Sunday afternoon and a cold Perrier in the company of a new friend, Wall Street Journal Editor Gabriella Stern.

-Panama City, as we’ve been reporting from our front-row seat for the past ten years, is a bona-fide boomtown.
+Panama City, as we’ve been reporting from our front-row seat for more than a decade, is a bona fide boomtown.

 “So much construction,” Gabriella observed, “and so many tall buildings.
 Some seem out of place.
 That building shaped like a corkscrew, for example…”

 “Yes, and there’s another one shaped like a boat,” I said.
 “Panama City wants to be Singapore… or Dubai.
-They’re even building islands over there,” I pointed, “just offshore from Punta Pacífica, that are being developed with multimillion-dollar building lots and luxury homes…”
+They’ve even built islands over there,” I pointed, “just offshore from Punta Pacífica, that are being developed with multimillion-dollar building lots and luxury homes…”

 “Before Panama you were living in Paris,” Gabriella said.
 “What prompted that move?”